Mystery Men & Women:

 Note: This is a repackaging of the hero the Black Dwarf only with names changed.

 Blue Streak (I): 1940, Crash Comics #1 (Holyoke).
 "Defender of the People" and the "self-appointed foe of ruthless dictators".
 He goes about his business with the aid of his oriental chauffeur and friend Tago.
 In the first story, it's revealed that at the start of war in Europe, he built a secret lab in the US in a valley surrounded by the mountains as a safehouse for the world's great inventions inventions.
 He rescues Dr. Ruger, a noted scientist from a ruthless dictator and sets him up there.
-In another he shows that he's strong enough to bend iron bars though in comics that doesn't necessarily mean superhuman strength, just top physical comparison.
+In another he shows that he's strong enough to bend iron bars though in comics that doesn't necessarily mean superhuman strength, just top physical condition.
 Despite several sources (including this one until made aware of the fact) giving his name of Don Vin, his real name is not revealed though we do see him at home with Tago.
 Despite taking down various dictators, I guess Hitler and Stalin manage to slip through the cracks.

 Blue Streak (II): 1945, Headline Comics #13 (Prize).
 Jim Dare is an aeralist.
 When gangsters kill his son, he uses his skills to become the Blue Streak to track them down.
 An interesting turn of events, his acrobatic skills are to the degree that people at one time assume he can fly.